- Strengthening Our Community

 - Public Safety

 Homelessness has become an acute crisis in Anaheim.
 As a cyclist, I have seen this crisis grow over the past few years as I've travelled up and down the Santa Ana River Trail.
-Over the past few months, that trail has been unusable for transportation or recreation due to the homeless encampments on the riverbanks.
+Over the past year, that trail has been unusable for transportation or recreation due to the homeless encampments on the riverbanks.
 Thankfully the City of Anaheim has been partnering with the County of Orange and neighboring cities to address the crisis on the river.
 However, the solutions they are offering are short-term and do not address the systemic problems that are causing homelessness.
 We need to find ways to address the causes of homelessness in our community in order to return the use of our parks and recreational facilities to all Anaheim residents, and, more importantly, to move the residents of the homeless encampment out of homelessness.

 Anaheim needs a leader that will bring this type of new approach to ending homelessness in our community.
 As somebody with experience as an affordable housing developer, and who knows many of the non-profits working to end homelessness through my service as Chair of the Anaheim Community Services Board, I have a thorough understanding of the issues that lead to and exacerbate homelessness.
 I'll take a pragmatic approach to addressing homelessness for the sake of our homeless residents and our community as a whole.